The Mother Brine

 The Canadian Case

-A few years ago someone mailed me claiming that he had information of a Canadian company who used the same tank curing system of the Harris operation in the UK.
-Apparently, they were approached by Harris during one of the World Wars to produce Harris Bacon under license in case operations in England was disrupted by the war.
-I never got the promised information, but wonder why someone will lie about such a random thing.
+A few years ago, someone mailed me claiming that he had information about a Canadian company that used the same tank curing system of the Harris operation in the UK.
+Apparently, they were approached by Harris during one of the World Wars to produce Harris Bacon under license in case operations in England were disrupted by the war.
+I never got the promised information but wonder why someone will lie about such a random thing.
 The claim must have some basis in reality.

-This means that we have examples from South Africa and Canada where tank curing was practiced.
-I am sure there will be examples from Australian and New Zealand also.
-One can say that the Danes were the inventors and the English were the evangelists of the new system which was popular from the early 1900s till after World War 1.
+This means that we have examples from South Africa and Canada where tank curing was practised.
+I am sure there will be examples from Australia and New Zealand also.
+One can say that the Danes were the inventors, and the English were the evangelists of the new system which was popular from the early 1900s till after World War 1.